nicholaswmin/arithmeticss/README.md

 > MIT License
 >
 > Copyright (c) 2024 Nicholas Kyriakides
-> @nicholaswmin
 >
-> Permission is hereby granted, free of charge, to any person obtaining a copy
+> Permission is hereby granted, free of charge, to any person obtaining a
-> of this software and associated documentation files (the "Software"), to deal
+> copyof this software and associated documentation files (the "Software"),
-> in the Software without restriction, including without limitation the rights
+> to deal in the Software *without restriction*,
+> including without limitation the rights to:
-> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 > copies of the Software, and to permit persons to whom the Software is
 > furnished to do so, subject to the following conditions:
 >
-> The above copyright notice and this permission notice shall be included in all
+> The above copyright notice and this permission notice shall be
-> copies or substantial portions of the Software.
+> included in all copies or substantial portions of the Software.

 [author]: https://github.com/nicholaswmin